Plans for autumn term

 Supporting students to socialise safely

 The University and Reading University Students' Union (RUSU) have adapted their bars and venues in line with government guidance and we are regularly communicating with our students about the need to socialise in a safe and considerate way.
 RUSU is not holding any 3sixty nightclub events this term and instead has adapted its venue to allow students to socialise in a safe environment with seated tables of no more than six.
 You can see all of RUSU's plans on their events webpage.
 You can also see how the University campus bars and cafés are operating at this time on the hospitality webpages.
+We have recently sent an to all students, jointly signed by the University and RUSU, reiterating the importance of socialising safely and working together to keep everyone safe.

 Reading Borough Council has been working on safely reopening the town centre.
 Venues in the town centre are also at reduced capacity and enforcing social distancing.
 We are keeping students updated with information, including that they need to book venues in advance of visiting.
 The University Street Wardens will be patrolling residential areas around campus, including Christchurch Road, Erleigh Road and Whiteknights Road, and will advise students about staying safe and being considerate to others.
 There are also a number of officials and volunteers in the town centre giving information and advice about venues and social distancing (including police teams and Street Pastors).
 The University is regularly meeting with Reading Borough Council, Wokingham Borough Council and police teams to coordinate activity and ensure students are made aware of the measures in place to keep everyone safe.